Welcome to the How to Fascinate Library of Terms. This is a resource for you to find up-to-date knowledge on all you need to know.

 Fascination: Fascination is a state of intense focus.
 When you fascinate your listener, they become completely engrossed so that they’re not distracted.
 In this neurological state, they are more likely to listen to you, remember you, and take action.

-Fascination Advantage: The Fascination Advantage® measures the highest and best use of your personality brand.
+Fascinate® Test: The Fascinate® Test measures the highest and best use of your personality brand.
 This is the first science-based assessment for your personality brand.
 After answering 28 short questions, you’ll immediately receive your in-depth customized results.
-You’ve probably done assessments such as Myers-Briggs® or StrengthsFinder.
+You’ve probably done tests such as Myers-Briggs® or StrengthsFinder.
 This is different.
-This assessment measures how the world sees you, so you can attract the right clients, grow your business and persuade and influence those who matter most.
+This test measures how the world sees you, so you can attract the right clients, grow your business and persuade and influence those who matter most.

 Quicksand: A type of interaction in which a positive outcome is difficult and exhausting for your personality.
 In these situations, you feel awkward, or even trapped.
 Situations become quicksand for you if they don’t allow you to play to your Advantages.
 (See also: WELLSPRING)